 1 cup (100g) grated zucchini

-1/3 cup (30g) gluten free quick oatsor quinoa flakes
+1/3 cup (30g) gluten free quick oats* or quinoa flakes

 1 egg